RudolfReiter/kbot/readme.md

 In the following, some details of the implementation are listed.

 - **Data structures to store products and parts**:
-  - Parts and products are stored in hash tables ("unordered_map" in C++) in order to achive fast look-up in O(n).
+  - Parts and products are stored in hash tables ("unordered_map" in C++) in order to achieve fast look-up in O(n).

 - **Shortest path computation**:
-  - The computation of the shortest path resembles an instance of the traveling salesman problem, which is known to be NP complete.
-For problem sizes of up to 20 pick-up locations, a dynamic programming approach was implemented.
+  - The computation of the shortest path resembles an instance of the traveling salesman problem, which is known to be NP-complete.
+A dynamic programming approach was implemented for problem sizes of up to 20 pick-up locations.

 - **Output format of orders**:
   - The output file "completed_orders.txt" lists the individual actions in consecutive order.
-Particularly, for each picked up part, the number of parts and the related product are listed, in addition to the location.
+Particularly, for each picked-up part, the number of parts and the related product are listed, in addition to the location.

 - **Publishing of the optimized path**:
   - In addition to the pickup locations of the parts (blue cylinders) and the robot position (green cube), RVIZ visualizes the path (red) and the delivery location of the current order (blue sphere).

 - **Testing**:
-  - Several important components are unit tested with the gtest framework.
+  - Several important components are unit-tested with the test framework.